KineticPreProcessor/KPP/docs/source/getting_started/01_installation.rst

    $ echo $PATH

-You should see the :envvar:`$KPP_HOME/bin` folder placed at the end of the :envvar:`PATH` variable.
+You should see the :envvar:`$KPP_HOME/bin` directory placed at the end of the :envvar:`PATH` variable.

 .. _test-for-dependencies: